- Admission Tuition Deposit

 Admission Tuition Deposit

-Pursuant to UF-3.0376(11) Regulations of the University of Florida, the $200 admission deposit paid by the individual shall be applied toward payment of that individual's tuition upon enrollment.
-The admission deposit shall not be reimbursed to an individual who does not enroll in the term offered for admission.
+The $200 admission deposit (UF-3.0376 Regulations of the University of Florida) paid by the individual shall be applied toward payment of that individual's tuition upon enrollment.
+The admission deposit shall not be reimbursed to an individual who does not enroll in the term offered for admission and who does not withdraw their acceptance of admission prior to the applicable deadline as published in the University Record.
 The deposit is waived for those individuals who have provided documentation that they have received an application fee waiver because of economic need as determined by the College Board, American College Testing Program, Law School Admissions Council, the American Association of Medical Colleges Fee Assistance Program or the American Association of Dental Schools Application Service.

 Registration and Tuition and Fees Liability